GameClay/Uttu/README.markdown

 This will restart Uttu if the rake install task succeeded; your Uttu server now reflects the changes you just pushed.

 ## Testing
-Uttu is tested using a public GitHub repository which contains instances of all of workflow events that this server should detect.
+Uttu is tested using a GitHub repository which contains instances of all of workflow events that this server should detect.
 The repository gets 'repushed' to provide a way to deterministically test Uttu's interaction with Lighthouse.
+To do this easily, use a simple script.
+This is the meat of the script:
+    git reset --hard _some\_commit_ # Return the repository to a previous state git push --force                # Push with --force to return the origin index to the previous state git reset --hard HEAD@{1}       # Restore the "last state" of our repository from the reflog git push                        # Push all commits to origin

-More information can be found in the [Lighthouse Integration Test Repository](http://github.com/ZeroStride/LighthouseIntegrationTest).
+More information can be found in our [Lighthouse Integration Test Repository](http://github.com/ZeroStride/LighthouseIntegrationTest).
 The Lighthouse test project is also [available here](http://gameclay.lighthouseapp.com/projects/47141/home).

 ## Workflow Tasks
 Uttu looks for information in git commit messages.
-It then performs Lighthouse API tasks
+It then performs Lighthouse API tasks .

 ### Bug Fix Branches
 When Uttu sees a message in the format: `Merged branch 'initials/bug-#'` It should mark the corresponding bug with the state specified in the project's `merge_state`, this defaults to `resolved`.